LeaseLoco

 A few months prior to when your lease term ends, the leasing company will usually contact you to explain the end-of-contract process and to schedule any inspections to check that your leased car meets fair wear and tear standards and doesn't have any excess mileage before you hand it back.
 So this is a good time to start thinking about whether you want to buy your leased car.

 That's where a lease buyout can come in handy.
+An SUV.

 How Does a Lease Buyout Work?